K4ryuu/CS2_SimpleRanks/README.md

 3. **Configuration:** The configuration file (if there is any), will be generated automatically to the same folder after the plugin firt started succesfully.

+3. **Admin Setup:** If you want to use the admin option, try to use the command first, and then the file will be generated in counterstrikesharp/plugins, called k4ryuu_admins.jsonc.
+Here you can set the admin SteamID64s and my plugins will be using this file, until there is no standard for the admin system.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->